Updated

 - The police seized the property in the commission of a legal arrest;

-- The police seized the property in accordance with a legal Nevada search warrant;
+- The police seized the property in accordance with a legal search warrant; and

 Asset forfeiture can be extremely complex, and the cases are both civil and criminal in nature.
 Fighting an asset forfeiture case usually requires substantial document review and motion practice.

-And unlike criminal matters, prosecutors in asset forfeiture proceedings do not have to prove their case beyond a reasonable doubt.
-Instead, they just have to present “clear and convincing” evidence, which is a lower standard.7
+Unlike criminal justice matters, prosecutors in asset forfeiture proceedings do not have to prove their case beyond a reasonable doubt.
+Instead they have to present “clear and convincing” evidence, which is a lower standard than for getting a criminal conviction.7

-People whose property has been seized under the guise of asset forfeiture should retain an attorney experienced in taking law enforcement to task.
-It may be possible to get seized property returned if the property owner’s attorney can show that the police did not follow proper process and conducted an unlawful search and seizure.
+If your property has been seized under the guise of asset forfeiture, retain an attorney experienced in taking law enforcement to task.
+It may be possible to get the seized property returned if your attorney shows that the state denied you due process.

 Legal References